jonaphael/dojot-verne/vernemq/plugins/dojot_disconnect_plugin/readme.md

     ./rebar3 compile

-Before generating the vernemq docker image, you MUST generate the _build with rebar3 and move the _build dir to dojot_disconnect_plugin.
+Before generating the VerneMQ docker image, you MUST generate the _build with rebar3 and move the _build dir to dojot_disconnect_plugin.

 To enable the plugin, use: